arielBWong/Gaussian2line/README.md

 ![referenceline](https://github.com/arielBWong/Gaussian2line/blob/main/images/referencelines.png)

+Original multivariant Gaussian distribution

 ![x multi-variant gaussian](https://github.com/arielBWong/Gaussian2line/blob/main/images/x.png)

-(2) New random variable:  Projection creates a new random variable (which is a scalar random variable), which can be represented as follows.
+(2) NEW RANDOM VARIABLE:  Projection creates a new random variable (which is a scalar random variable), which can be represented as follows.
 With this new random variable representation, we can infer the mean and variance of this new Gaussian distribution.

 ![reference line presentation](https://github.com/arielBWong/Gaussian2line/blob/main/images/linereps.png)